 Some keelboats are not very big or heavy but some are quite large, 30 or more feet, and weigh well over a tonne with their lead or cast iron keels.
-My Tanzer has a cast iron keel that weights well over a thousand pounds.
+My Tanzer has a cast iron keel that weights around 2900 pounds.

 The skill of the operator is quite impressive.
 He seems to be able to control his load without getting much swaying motion or any jerking.
 The boat just glide through the air and land gently in the water inches from the dock.

 We also launched a new dock being built.
 It still needs some deck boards but it was feared that these would make the dock too heavy to launch easily.
 I'm not sure how they intend to lift it out in the Fall though?

 The empty cradles can be folded up and get piled up neatly.
 We rent a forklift to do this.
 Once the yard is cleared we can use it to store the sailing dinghies.
 The club houses all kinds of boats.
 Wayfairers race all summer.
 We also have Lasers, Optimists, and at least one Skerry!!!
 There is an active canoeing group with kayaks, canoes and large Dragon Boats as well as a few large outrigger canoes with amas.

 Soon the crane is tidied up and ready to leave.
 A good thing because the hourly rate is quite high.

 We had a short thunder storm and the crane had to telescope it's extensions inward and stop till the storm passed us.

 Calm returns to the yard and a little bird get the chance to take his bath.
 Meanwhile we go home and get ready for a new sailing season.